SmokinCaterpillar/pypet/doc/source/cookbook/environment.rst

 Naming Convention
 ====================

-To avoid confusion with natural naming scheme of the :class:`~pypet.trajectory.Trajectory` and the functionality provided by the trajectory, parameters, and so on, I followed the idea by PyTables to use prefixes.
+To avoid confusion with natural naming scheme and the functionality provided by the trajectory, parameters, and so on, I followed the idea by PyTables to use prefixes:
 `f_` for functions and `v_` for python variables/attributes/properties.

 For instance, given a result instance `res`, `res.v_comment` is the object's comment attribute and